The only way to minimize the annoyance of car repair is to choose a high-quality

 shop you choose, and maintain your car to keep it out of the shop.

-The best way to get satisfactory auto repairs is to choose your shop carefully.
+The best way to put the brakes on lousy auto repair work is to choose a

-Although there is no sure way of selecting a top-quality shop, checking
+good shop.
+Although there is no surefire method of selecting a top-quality

-a number of facts can improve your chances.
+shop, checking a number of factors can help.
 Our Ratings Tables show

 information we have collected on area shops to help you make the right